Today’s Reader Question concerns how to fix water stains on wood, and whether it’s possible to get rid of oil stains on

 - Mayonnaise (the full-fat kind) or olive oil

 - Wipe the surface with the dry rag to remove any dust and debris.

-- Using the corner of the rag, work mayo onto the ring.
-Rub it in, and take care not to get the mayo on non-hazy spots.
+- Using the corner of the rag, work mayo or oil onto the ring.
+Rub it in, and take care not to get it on non-hazy spots.

-- Wipe the mayo off with a warm, damp rag.
+- Wipe the mayo or oil off with a warm, damp rag.
 Rinse and repeat until the greasy film is gone.

 - Buff the area with a dry cloth.

 If the ring is still there, you’ll want to try the heat-based method below.